Mustafa-khann/Digital-Clock/README.md

 # Digital-Clock
-You still a digital clock..
+You still need a digital clock though..
 XD